Prashanth-0/Virus-Making-Commands-Using-Notepad-/README.md

 # Virus-Making-Commands-Using-Notepad-

-Dont run this commands blidly in you computer
+Dont run this commands blindly in you computer
 It may cause damage your computer